Effective Date: 4/1/2003

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 To request confidential communications, you must make your request in writing to CareSouth and must specify how or where you wish to be contacted.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.

 We reserve the right to change this Notice.
 We reserve the right to make the revised Notice effective for medical information we already have about you, as well as any information we receive in the future.
-We will post a copy of the current Notice in the CareSouth agency branches and on this website.
+We will post a copy of the current Notice in the CareSouth agency branches.
 The Notice will contain the effective date on the top of the first page.